chill0121/Supervised-Sleep/database/schema_info.md

 | pending        | BOOLEAN | NOT NULL DEFAULT FALSE | Indicates if data is incomplete          |

 ---

-This schema now includes the additions found in the dictionary format.
-Let me know if you need further changes or details!

----
 ---

 ### **Relationships**